CPSC 532D: Modern Statistical Learning Theory – Fall 2024 (24W1)

 - It is not okay to sit down with a classmate and write out solutions together, unless you're explicit assignment partners (not allowed on assignment 1).
 It is okay to talk about general ideas, strategies, and techniques with people in the class / others who might know things about the topics; if so, (a) write up the solution alone, without notes, ensuring you fully understand it, and (b) say who you talked to and to what extent.

 - When you do an assignment with a partner, it is fine either to work separately and then merge answers or to sit down and solve them together, but it is not okay to just say “you do problem 1, I'll do problem 2.”
 By putting your name on an assignment you hand in, you are pledging that you fully understand and contributed at least a little to every part of what you hand in.
-If you end up doing part of the assignment together and part separately, then hand in two solutions and put a note on each question where it's relevant like “I did this problem with Alice.”
+If you end up doing part of the assignment together and part separately, then hand in separate solutions but put a note on each question where it's relevant like “I did this problem with Alice.”

 - It is not okay to use generative AI tools (ChatGPT, etc) on these homework problems, except that it's acceptable for pure content-neutral LaTeX help if you find that useful.